idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ### 3.2.1 Peking University Symposium on \"Living Drug Engineering\"

-Our team participated in the \"Symposium on iGEM\' Engineering Living Drugs\' in China Region\" sponsored by Peking University IGEM team (Peking iGEM).
-From August 5 to 9, 2025, 28 iGEM teams from 24 top universities in the country gathered in the Life Science Building in Jin Kemu, Peking University, for in-depth discussion on \"Opportunities and Challenges of Engineering Living Drug\".
+Our team participated in the \"Symposium on iDEC\' Engineering Living Drugs\' in China Region\" sponsored by Peking University iDEC team (Peking iDEC).
+From August 5 to 9, 2025, 28 iDEC teams from 24 top universities in the country gathered in the Life Science Building in Jin Kemu, Peking University, for in-depth discussion on \"Opportunities and Challenges of Engineering Living Drug\".